kowalskaw/calorieZ_hunt/README.md

 # calorieZ_hunt
 Mobile app to track calories intake.
-App connected to REST-ful API and database..
+App connected to REST-ful API and database...